28 November 2007

 Here they were filling up the containers for us to take...

-This is all the olive we took... not ours, this is Tia Adelina's and some other people from Povoa de Atalaia that Mr. Antonio brought...
+This is all the olive oil we took... not ours, this is Tia Adelina's and some other people from Povoa de Atalaia that Sr. Marcelo brought...

 with our 200 Kl of Olives we took 30 liters of olive oil...
-2 weeks work of me and Jared... and I still payed 25 Euros for the "Lagar"...
-I could have give them 6 liters of our olive oil, but it was not so much, so I thought it would be better to take all...
+I still paid 25 Euros for the "Lagar"...
+I could have given them 6 liters of our olive oil, but it was not so much, so I thought it would be better to take it all...

-Tia Adelina payed Mr. antonio for the transport, and she wouldn't let me pay my share as I took the car she said... bless her !!!
+Tia Adelina paid Sr.Marcelo for the transport, and she wouldn't let me pay my share as I took the car she said... bless her !

-And I still got a present from the owner of the "Lagar"... a bin to make our water heater...Hmmm... warm showers soon !!!
+I still got a present from the owner of the "Lagar"... a bin to make our water heater...Hmmm... warm showers soon !

 This was really cool too...actually, all the people there were very friendly... it was like a big family...